Fyodor Truhin: Defection

 In October 1944, Truhin was appointed staff commander of Committee for the Liberation of the Peoples of Russia's (KONR) armed wing.
 In January 1945, Truhin took part in the talks between Vlasov and Pyotr Krasnov regarding the formation of a Cossack unit within KONR, advocating the incorporation of the XV SS Cossack Cavalry Corps into KONR.
 In March, Truhin founded a KONR espionage school outside of Bratislava, enrollment totaled 100 cadets.
 Despite his noble descent, Truhin opposed the appointment of former White movement members to leading positions within KONR.
 In the summer of 1945, Truhin led KONR's southern group of armed forces during the Bratislava–Brno Offensive.
 On 18 April, he ordered his troops to march to the Czech lands in order to unite with KONR's northern formations commanded by Sergei Bunyachenko.
-On 1 May, Truhin reached Rainbach between Linz and Budweis.
+On 1 May, Truhin reached Rainbach between Linz and České Budějovice.
 After handing over the troops under his command to the American 26th Infantry Division, Truhin was informed of Vlasov's whereabouts and Bunyachenko's defection to the Czech partisans.
 On 8 May, Truhin and KONR major general Michael Shapovalov were detained by pro-Soviet Czech partisans outside of Příbram while traveling towards Vlasov.
 The following day the partisans executed Shapovalov and handed Truhin to the Soviets; he was then taken to Moscow.
 A criminal investigation into Truhin's defection had been launched on 4 September 1942.
 He was sentenced to death in December 1945, sentence was canceled on 26 March 1946 in order for SMERSH to continue their investigation.
 On 11 April, Truhin pleaded guilty to the charge of treason.
 On 1 August, he was hanged in Butyrka prison.
 An order dating to 7 January 1947, stripped him of his decorations.